pleonardodp12/react-cart-gamer/README.md

 ## 💻 About

-♻️ Warrior is a project of virtual shop where you can buy headsets.
-It’s possible to add your product in a cart and remove it whenever you want.
-If you need to reload the page your products will not be lost!
-When you will be certain, you can just confirm the shopping and answer a form with your dices
+♻️ warrior is a virtual store project where you can buy headphones.
+You can add your product to a cart and pick it up whenever you want.
+If you need to reload the page, your products will not be lost!
+It's just confirm your purchase and fill out the form with your dices when you'll sure.

 ## 🛠 Technologies

-It was used that tools in this project:
+In this Project was used wich tools:

 - [React][reactjs]
 - [Javascript][javascript]